paulad8/ColourVerse/README.md

 - Font Awesome: For icons and other visual elements.

 #### FRAMEWORKS, LIBRARIES & TOOLS
-- <composite image> to create the multi-device mock-up
 - [Figma](https://www.figma.com "Figma home") - used to map out concept
 - [Favicon](https://favicon.io/ "Favicon home") - to create the Favicon
 - [PyCharm]- chosen IDE